 - the * will look for alternate endings

 - the quotes will keep the words together

 - AND/OR will modify a component to narrow or expand your results

 - Some filters to consider applying are: books, or Journals, or Scholarly and/or Peer Review

-- During COVID-19 select 'Available online' so that you only see available results
+- If you need immediate results, select 'Available online' so that you only see available results.

 - You can then narrow your search further by: Publication Date or Discipline or Subject, etc.

 - watch for any other words that are being used in your results, for example, the time frame may dictate whether Indigenous or Aboriginal or Indian is being used - search all of them